Everything you need to know about September rail strikes

 Caught in the middle: the long-suffering passenger.
 For over 14 months, national rail strikes and other forms of industrial action have scuppered the travel plans of tens of millions of train passengers.
 Stoppages have been called frequently, causing massive disruption and making advance travel planning difficult.

-Aslef has a combination strike and overtime ban for the start of September.
-Train drivers will walk out on Friday 1 September and refuse non-contractual overtime on Saturday 2 September – which is also the date of the next RMT strike.
+Aslef is staging a combination strike and overtime ban for the start of September.
+Train drivers walked out on Friday 1 September and are refusing non-contractual overtime on Saturday 2 September – coinciding with the latest RMT strike.

 These are the key questions and answers.